 There are many reasons why foreign aid and handouts do not succeed in lifting anybody out of poverty, but one of the main reasons is that progress requires effort.
 Sadly, there is no effort involved in being the recipient of a handout.

 The idea behind trickle-down economics is that wealth gradually percolates through the various layers of society and eventually everyone will be better off.
 There are three problems with this theory.
 First, trickles are far too slow and inadequate.
-Nobody wants a poxy trickle of wealth filtering through to them in the cheap seats down below, drop by fecking drop.
-Sod that.
+Nobody wants a poxy trickle of wealth filtering through to them in the cheap seats down below, drop by drop.
 "Thanks for that trickle!" are the words they will never cry.
 A waterfall, fast and furious, and very quick, would be more acceptable.
-Luckily, there is a better and faster way to spread the wealth around is by use of one strong sharp attack with an effective tax law.
+A better and faster way to spread the wealth around is by use of one strong sharp attack with an effective tax law.
 That's faster and more satisfying than waiting for scraps to fall down from the rich man's table.

 The world looks like a rational place, everything functioning according to immutable universal principles, economies growing and people thriving as they experience lives of increasing abundance…until you bring in the twin notions of Justice and Equality.
 That’s where it all begins to unravel.

 Poor Thomas Stuart.
 He must have been suffering from a grave mental affliction.
-Why else would he try to stand on his own two feet and subsist on his own wages, in conditions where he obviously needed help in order to attain a higher standard of living?
+Why else would he try to stand on his own two feet and subsist on his own wages, in conditions where he obviously needed help from public funds in order to attain a higher standard of living?
 What did he mean by saying 'I always try to do without'?
 It's very confusing.

 Corporations like Uber and Amazon are the byword for innovation and technological advances - the app to connect drivers with passengers, the ability to obtain virtually anything under the sun within minutes, and ultimately, of course, the driverless car.
 Such corporations do not make it easy to regulate work.
 It's almost as if they're so busy innovating, and creating opportunities for many workers to earn a wage and hence be less poor, that they haven't taken a moment to spare a thought for the regulatory challenges.

-Everybody knows the one about Adam Smith and the selfish baker who, like, wait for it . . . makes people pay before they eat his bread.
-Dirty money changes hands.
+Everybody has heard the one about Adam Smith and the selfish baker who, like, wait for it . . . makes people pay before they eat his bread.
+Money actually changes hands.
 I know, shocking.